ossdev07/linuxkit-arm64/README.md

               \____\_______/

 INFO[0000] starting containerd boot...			module=containerd

 ...

 INFO[0000] containerd successfully booted in 0.046545s	 module=containerd

-(none) login: root (automatic login)
+linuxkit-525400123456 login: root (automatic login)

 Welcome to LinuxKit!

 NOTE: This system is namespaced.

-The namespace you are currently in may not be the root. login[959]: root login on 'ttyAMA0'
+The namespace you are currently in may not be the root.

+login[991]: root login on 'ttyAMA0'

-(ns: getty) (none):~# uname -a
+(ns: getty) linuxkit-525400123456:/# uname -a

-Linux (none) 4.11.8 #1 SMP PREEMPT Wed Jul 5 23:17:23 UTC 2017 aarch64 Linux
+Linux linuxkit-525400123456 4.11.8 #1 SMP PREEMPT Thu Jul 6 05:38:19 UTC 2017 aarch64 Linux

-(ns: getty) (none):/#
+(ns: getty) linuxkit-525400123456:/#

-Major issue
+Major Issue
 ===========
-No ethernet interface generated(only have one 'lo' device), so dhcpcd service can not be launched.
+No Ethernet interface generated(only have one 'lo' device), so dhcpcd service can not be launched.

 Next Plan
 =========
-1. Multi-Arch support.
-Need to work with LinuxKit community to support both amd64 and arm64 with one code base.
-Now we have some hardcodes in it.
+- Multi-Arch support.
+Need to work with LinuxKit community to support both amd64 and arm64 with one code base only.
+Now we have some hardcodes in it, especially the docker image.
-2. Resolve the networking issue and fix all arm64-specific bugs.
+- Resolve the networking issue and fix all arm64-specific bugs.
-3. Add UEFI/ACPI support.
+- Add UEFI/ACPI support.

 # LinuxKit